Conditions we Treat

 For example, the gold standard custom splint for recovery from skier’s thumb (a ligament injury) is pictured above.
 After some time splinted, we progress you to an exercise program to get you back to your regular activities.

 Carpal tunnel syndrome is a common nerve issue that can result in pain, numbness, tingling or weakness in the hand and thumb.
-In order to maximize nerve recovery, it is important to have a high quality night splint, pictured above, which prevents wrist flexion and full finger flexion.
+A custom splint for night is part of the gold standard of care (pictured above).

-Finger pulleys are important soft tissues that run along the palm side of your fingers.
-They are vital structures that hold your finger tendons in place during gripping.
+Finger pulleys are important structures that hold your finger tendons in place during gripping.
 They can be torn to various degrees by chronic overload or by trauma.

-A common injury in rock climbing is a finger pulley injury, typically A2 or A4.
-A custom pulley splint is the gold standard treatment.
+A custom pulley splint is often a vital part of recovery from a grade 2 or 3 tear before beginning a strength program.
 This splint supports the pulley and allows it to heal while allowing for functional use of your hand.

 Alex Osatchuk, pictured above, has a special interest in climbing injuries and enjoys climbing herself.